cslarsen/busy-beaver/README.md

 transition functions, and is a bit arbitrary here (more below).

 Even so, we can clearly see clusters of machines with many ones.
-This shows that some configurations lead to well performing Busy Beavers, which is self-evident, but nice to see.
+This shows that some *general* configurations lead to clusters well performing Busy Beavers, which is kinda self-evident, but surely nice to see visually.
 It would be very cool to try to order the plottig sequence in some meaningful way.

 To run the plot, call `plot_bbs` or run `python busybeaver.py -p`.
 It requires `matplotlib`.